-Habitat homebuyers need to secure financing from a Washington State Housing Finance Commission-approved lender.
+Habitat homebuyers need to secure financing from an approved lender.
 To buy a Habitat home, you must be pre-qualified for financing that is equal to or greater than the Minimum Buyer Contribution.
 You can get a pre-qualification at any step of the process, but it can take a couple of weeks to get so the sooner the better.

 What is a pre-approval letter?